Nicholas-BI/bakery-efficiency-score/README.md

 3. Watch the recipe rankings update instantly
 4. Hover over any recipe to see its breakdown

-> Note: Some people on Reddit might ask “how do I open this?” — it’s a Power BI file!
+> Note: Some people from Reddit might ask “how do I open this?” — it’s a Power BI file!
 Just download [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/).

 ---